dotnet/nbgv/README.md

 `path`|Repo root|The path to the directory for which the version should be determined.
 This should be at or below the directory containing the version.json file.
 `setCommonVars`|false|Defines a few common version variables as environment variables, with a "Git" prefix (e.g. GitBuildVersion, GitBuildVersionSimple, GitAssemblyInformationalVersion).
 Adds the `--common-vars` switch to the `nbgv cloud` command.
 `setAllVars`|false|Defines ALL version variables as environment variables, with a "NBGV_" prefix.
 Adds the `--all-vars` switch to the `nbgv cloud` command.
+`stamp`||The path to a file whose version setting should be changed to match the computed version.
+Supported file types: `package.json`
 `toolVersion`|latest stable|The version of the nbgv dotnet CLI tool to install and use.
 If not specified, the default is the latest stable version.

 ## Outputs